krishna4002/Doc2Interview-AI/README.md

 # 📄 AI Interview Q&A Generator from Documents

-This is a smart AI-powered app that can *read any PDF or DOCX document, understand the content, and **automatically generate important interview-style questions and fully explained answers.
-It also lets you **ask your own questions* and have a conversation with the document like you're talking to a teacher.
+This is a smart AI-powered app that can **read any PDF or DOCX document**, understand the content, and **automatically generate important interview-style questions and fully explained answers**.
+It also lets you **ask your own questions** and have a conversation with the document like you're talking to a teacher.

 ---